ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “I see.
 Need any help?"

-“I’ve got some time to spare before my I settle some matters later.”
+“I’ve got some time to spare before I settle some matters later.”
 He chuckled.

 - “Yes please!
 That would be very nice of you.” | “Yes please!
 That would be very nice of you.” you said. {6}
 - “Nahh, I’m fine for now.
 Thank you for the offer!” | “Nahh, I’m fine for now.
 Thank you for the offer!” you said. {6}